yeojunjie/tp/docs/UserGuide.md

 - Command `task add tn/<taskName> i/<taskDescription> d/<taskDeadline> s/<student(s)>(optional)`
 - Adds a task to the list of tasks
-- The task is initially assigned to no students if no student variable is entered
+- The task is initially assigned to no students if no students are specified.

 Notes:
 - `taskName` should only contain alphanumeric characters and spaces, and it should not be blank